abmummaneni/DynamicConvexHull/README.md

 `randMatplot++` will open a window where you can watch the points being randomly added and removed.

+`HullGraph` will open a window where you can watch the lower hull graph being constructed one layer at a time.
 ## What I learned
 I will include speak about this in my presentation, but here are some of the things I learned from this project:
 - The importance of dynamic data structures and the applications of dynamic algorithms to the real world.